If you find that your boiler pressure is too high, this guide will explain how to reduce boiler pressure yourself and lower it to the correct setting.

 Boiler pressure still too high?

-If your boiler pressure still persists to be too high, there could be one of two issues;
+If you’ve tried everything and your boiler pressure is still too high, there could be one of two issues:

-You may need to re-pressurise the expansion vessel, or you could have a fault with the filling loop.
-However, you won’t be able to do this yourself and will need to call a Gas Safe registered engineer who can come and diagnose the issue for you.
+As this is not something you can fix yourself, you will need to call a Gas Safe registered engineer who can come and diagnose the issue for you.